The real challenge is, and has always been, remembering how to live. ~Ian Mackenzie

 The ice creaks and groans and cracks as I glide across the frozen white expanse, and the wind is bitter when I face it head on.
 But my body is warm, my face basking in the sunlight and my lungs appreciative of the fresh air despite its frigid nature.
 It is cold, but it is worth it to be out.

 The sky is always vivid blue on days that are below zero and clear, and this morning is no exception.
-There’s a vibrancy in the air, like little hints of the kind of anticipation that feels good, hanging in the air as I breathe in and out.
+There’s a vibrancy, a little hint of the kind of anticipation that feels good, hanging in the air as I breathe in and out.
 Time stands still as I reach the dock again after making my loop, and I sit down to change out of my ski boots.
 I look up and see a grey fox’s tail disappear into the forest through a shimmer of sparkling white sunshine, and I remember that I know how to live.

 Click here to join the mailing list!